ryuichiueda/slides_marp/prob_robotics_2025/lesson5e.md

 ### Bernoulli Trial, Beta Distribution, and Conjugacy

 - Bernoulli Trial: An attempt whose outcome can be expressed as a binary random variable
     - Success/Failure, Heads/Tails (of a Coin), etc.
-- The probability distribution is the "Bernoulli Distribution" introduced in Part 2
+    - The distribution is the "Bernoulli Distribution" introduced in Lesson 2
 - In the case of Bernoulli trials (when the likelihood function is derived from a Bernoulli distribution), if the prior distribution is a beta distribution, the posterior distribution is also a beta distribution.
     - This relationship is called <span style="color:red">conjugacy</span>.
     - The beta distribution for a Bernoulli distribution: It is called a conjugate prior distribution.

+---

 - Conjugacy also appears for other pairs of distributions.
     - We will discuss it when it comes up.
     - It is very convenient because the calculation of Bayes' theorem requires only parameter updates.
         - When $p(t) = \eta \ t^a (1-t)^b$: Simply adding $1$ to $a$ or $b$ gives the posterior distribution.

 ---

 ## Summary

 - Consideration of the "number of experiments required"
     - Bayes' theorem emerged naturally.
 - Bayes' theorem
     - A theorem for reflecting certain information in a probability distribution.
     - Important in robotics (discussed next time).
 - Conjugacy
     - A useful property when solving or implementing Bayes' theorem.
     - There is some law behind it